-From 2007- 2009, as required by the Housing and Community Development Department (HCD) as part of the certification of the County's Housing Element, 26.5 acres of land on a total of five sites were rezoned to allow for housing at 20 units per acre.
+From 2007- 2009, as required by HCD as part of the certification of the County's Housing Element, 26.5 acres of land on a total of five sites were rezoned to allow for housing at 20 units per acre.

-The General Plan Housing Element requires that the Planning Department report to the Board of Supervisors on development permits that have been approved or issued for each RM-2-R site (R-Combining).
+The General Plan Housing Element requires that the Planning Department report to the Board of Supervisors on development permits that have been approved or issued for each Regional Housing Need R Combining District site.
 The rezoning of the sites included a Planned Unit Development for each site to authorize development of housing by right with the only subsequent required approvals and permits being a Design Review approval by the Board of Supervisors and a building permit issued for each building.